Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HDL_tutorial/README.md

 >
 >For example, if the HDL subsystem asserts `tvalid` every 4 HDL clock cycles, set the **Reduce output sample rate by a factor of** parameter to 4.
 >
->If you do not do this, the **HDL to AIE** block will output a variable-size signal that is empty when there is no valid data and while technically there is nothing wrong with this, for analysis and viewing the signal on a scope, it is best to work with variable size signals that are full.
+>If you do not do this, the **HDL to AIE** block will output a variable-size signal that is empty when there is no valid data.
+For analysis and viewing the signal on a scope, it is easier to work with variable-size signals that are full.
 For more information, see the [Variable-Size Signals](https://github.com/Xilinx/Vitis_Model_Composer/tree/2023.2/QuickGuides/Variable_Size_Signals) Quick Guide.

 ![](./Images/hdl_aie_params2.png)